-This will confirm only that someone exists, not that your client is the said person.
+You should consider whether any electronic verification system you use properly establishes the customer's identity, rather than just establishing that the identity exists.
 You should consider the risk implications in respect of the particular retainer and be on the alert for information which may suggest that your client is not the person they say they are.
 You may mitigate risk by corroborating electronic verification with some other CDD material.